Jrock474/React_Project/README.md

-Personal Project showcasing leaning progress with React and its hooks
+Personal Project showcasing learning progress with React and its hooks